 During surgery, a laparoscope and several instruments are inserted through small 5-8 mm incisions on the abdomen.
 These instruments are used to create a space between the lower urinary tract (urethra, prostatic urethra, and bladder) and rectum.
 This space will become the future vagina.
 Abdominal (peritoneal) lining is then pulled through to the area between the urethra and the rectum to line a portion of the vaginal canal.
 The top of the new vagina is separated from the abdominal contents by closing the peritoneal lining approximately 15 cm from the vaginal opening.
 The remainder of the vaginoplasty procedures (labiaplasty, clitoroplasty, penectomy, orchiectomy, partial urethrectomy, and other associated procedures) are similar to that of the penile inversion technique.

 Claimed advantages over other techniques include a quicker and painful recovery, far less visible scaring, and less dilation and douching.
 Perhaps the decisive factor for many transwomen is that the resulting neo-vagina is apparently often indistinguishable by a man from that of a cis-woman when having intercourse.
 The lubrication, elasticity, depth and smell are also supposedly excellent.
 Restrictions and discomfort related to the shape of the transwoman's pelvic girdle are the most likely problem if the man is well endowed.
 Despite the apparent positives, it is important to realise that this is still a very new procedure and that the surgeons who are using this technique are inexperienced with it.
-The initial excitement will disipate as problems and risks inevitably emerge.
+The initial excitement will dissipate as problems and risks inevitably emerge.
 I have struggled to find patient feedback and where I have it is often far from positive, indicating that the procedure is not a panacea and that serious complications can occur.
 For example, the promise of a neo-vagina with good depth that doesn't require dilation is not confirmed by some patients.

-A recently developed technique to help the development of a neovagina is the use of tilapia fish skin!
+Fish Scales A recently developed technique to help the development of a neovagina is the use of tilapia fish skin!
 The first procedure on a transwoman was only in April 2019, but it has rapidly gained in popularity.
 In this procedure a vaginal acrylic mould covered with processed and sterilized tilapia fish skin is inserted and accommodated into the newly created cavity.
 The grey external side of the tilapia skin (scales removed) stays in contact with the acrylic mould, while the white internal side of the tilapia skin, which was previously attached to the fish's muscle, is in contact with the walls of the neocavity.
 The mould is held in position by sutures in the labia majora, thus preventing expulsion.

 The patient remains in bed rest for 9 days, by which time the tilapia fish skin has been partially reabsorbed and has encouraged the development of vaginal wall tissue.
 The acrylic mould is removed and a larger plastic mould (8-9 cm long) is inserted, the patient is advised to wear this day and night for a month.
 She then needs to wear it every night unless engaging in regular normal sexual intercourse.
 Analysis of the neovaginal wall of one patient 180 days after surgery showed the presence of a stratified squamous epithelium with five cell layers, small ectatic (swollen) blood vessels and occasional desquamated epithelial (shedding) cells - not perfect but significantly better than the neovaginal lining of most transwomen.